mikecann/mikecann.co.uk/public/posts/recursive-explore-the-endless-web/post.md

 [![](/wp-content/uploads/2012/12/Screenshot_013.png "Screenshot_013")](/wp-content/uploads/2012/12/Screenshot_013.png)

-So for example "/posts/tinkering-with-typescript/" would be grouped under the "mikecann.co.uk" domain.
+So for example "/posts/tinkering-with-typescript/" would be grouped under the "mikecann.blog" domain.
 Any other pages found while running that match this domain are added as little page icons inside the host node.

 [![](/wp-content/uploads/2012/12/Screenshot_014.png "Screenshot_014")](/wp-content/uploads/2012/12/Screenshot_014.png)